Fallen Angels (play): Later productions

 Under the title Le Printemps de Saint-Martin, the play was given in Paris in 1928 and again in 1945.
-Fallen Angels was revived in London in 1949, with Hermione Gingold and Hermione Baddeley as the wives.
+Fallen Angels was revived in 1949 in a production seen first at the Shakespeare Memorial Theatre and then the Ambassadors Theatre, London.
+Hermione Gingold and Hermione Baddeley played the wives.
+Coward revised the play in 1953.
 In a Broadway production in 1956 Nancy Walker and Margaret Phillips played Julia and Jane.
 A 1967 West End revival starred Joan Greenwood and Constance Cummings.
+A New York revival in 1980 featured Jo Henderson and Carol Teitel.
 In 2000 Felicity Kendal and Frances de la Tour played the wives in a production at the Apollo Theatre, London.

 A television adaption of the play was broadcast by the BBC in 1963, with Ann Morrish and Moira Redmond as Julia and Jane.
 BBC radio presented a production in April 1973, a month after the author's death.
 Julia was played by Mary Wimbush and Jane by Isabel Dean.
 The following year, an Anglia television adaptation starred Susannah York as Julia and Joan Collins as Jane.

+There is to be a staging of it at the Todd Haimes Theatre by Roundabout Theatre Company starring Rose Byrne and Kelli O'Hara in the Spring of 2026.